Sadique-Amin/Bachelor-Thesis-Project-Report/README.md

 ## Repository Contents

 - `Report.pdf` – Complete thesis report in PDF format.
-- `Figures/` – Figures used in the report.
-- `Code/` – MATLAB scripts for residual energy computation and parameter optimization (if applicable).
+- `Code/` – MATLAB scripts for residual energy computation and parameter optimization (available on request).
 - `README.md` – Project overview and instructions.

 ## Citation

-If you use this work or refer to the thesis, please cite as:
+If you use this work or refer to the thesis, please cite as: S. Amin, “Model-Free Residual Stress Approximation,” B.Tech Thesis, Dept. of Civil Engineering, IIT Kharagpur, 2024.

+## License

+This repository is licensed under the **MIT License**.
+See the [LICENSE](LICENSE) file for details.